Veridise/zirgen-to-llzk/doc/1_setup.md

   -DLLVM_ENABLE_EH=on \
   -DLLVM_ENABLE_ASSERTIONS=on \
   -DLLVM_ENABLE_Z3_SOLVER=on
-# Note that using llvm dylib will cause llzk to be linked to the built LLVM
+# Note that using llvm dylib will cause zklang to be linked to the built LLVM
-# dylib; if you'd like llzk to be used independent of the build folder, you
+# dylib; if you'd like zklang to be used independent of the build folder, you
 # should leave off the dylib settings.

 cmake --build .